spryker/spryker-docs/docs/pbc/all/tax-management/202307.0/vertex/install-vertex.md

 {% info_block infoBox "Use same Product Class Code" %}

 The same Product Class Code extension must be used for all the product options and other order expenses because, in Vertex's perspective, all of them are separate items for tax calculation.
-To find them a proper place, you can refer to the transfers' definition, which was outlined above.
+To find them a proper place, you can refer to the transfers' definition, which is outlined in the [Configure Vertex Specific Metadata Transfers](#Configure Vertex Specific Metadata Transfers).

 {% endinfo_block %}

-#### Flexible fields extension
+#### Configure Flexible fields extension

 The following code sample shows how to introduce the flexible fields extension: